samboy/MaraDNS/README.md

    CentOS 6 and Windows 7.

-   Just because MaraDNS is only fully supported in Scientific Linux 6 and Windows 7 doesn’t mean Deadwood doesn't run on other platforms.
-   It just means that, if you wish to run Deadwood on another platform, it’s up to you to make the port.
+   Just because MaraDNS is only fully supported in Scientific Linux 6 and Windows 7 doesn’t mean it doesn't run on other platforms.
+It just means that, if you wish to run it on another platform, it’s up to you to make the port.
 Feel free to fork the MaraDNS Github repository, but please do not name any such ports “MaraDNS”.

 ## Important note for Windows users